God Makes All Things New

 Pray With Me

-Lord, You are both the judge and the lover of My Soul.
-As You alone can condemn, so You alone can save.
-Let mercy flow from Your throne of power, filling my whole being until, as with the rising of the tide, I am lifted from darkness to light.
-Lord, I believe You will ‘make all things new.’
-Cleanse my mind with Your truth, commission my hands in Your service, and fill my heart with Your love.
+Lord, you are both the judge and the lover of my soul.
+Because you alone can condemn, so you alone can save.
+Let mercy flow from your throne of power, filling my whole being until, as with the rising tide, I am lifted from darkness to light.
+Lord, I believe you will “make all things new.”
+Cleanse my mind with your truth, commission my hands in your service, and fill my heart with your love.

 To the praise of Your glory.
 Amen.